 From Somerset you drive north on country roads to the site.
 I don’t know if Pennsylvania has a corner on unmarked windy country roads, making places difficult to find, but they do a good job at it.
-I’ve had the experience of taking an hour to find a place 3 miles away.
+I’ve had the experience of taking an hour to find a place three miles away.
 Even locals get lost sometimes.
 It was the same this day.
-Kind folks in the Somerset area though had created these little red-white-blue markers that simply said “Flight 93” with an arrow pointing either straight or right or left.
+Kind folks in the Somerset area though, had created these little red-white-blue markers that simply said “Flight 93” with an arrow pointing either straight or right or left.
 We followed those for a while but a few were missing so it was a while before I spotted the place on a hill near a farmhouse.

-I was just reading on the internet about the NPS memorial that will be ready for dedication in 2 years.
+I was just reading on the internet about the National Park Service memorial that will be ready for dedication in two years.
 It has various features that symbolize what happened on Flight 93.
 The site is largely outdoors.
 I like that.
 But perhaps it’s overdone.
 The reference below contains the drawings and descriptions of the various aspects of the memorial.
-The bowl with the walkway around it seems like enough (minimal can convey peace).
+The bowl with the walkway around it seems enough (minimal can convey peace).
 I don’t know if the concrete walls add anything—perhaps I’ll change my mind when I see it.
-But there is one thing that bugs and I will take the flak of being called ignorant.
+But there is one thing that bugs and I will take the flak of being called unfeeling.
 There is private access for the “Flight 93 families” in the area that is basically a graveyard.
 I’m not sure why that is.
 When we go to Pearl Harbor or Gettsyburg or Flanders Fields, or any number of places where people have fought and died, we remember that they did it for their country.
 And so their country comes to pay them honor.
 In my book it's odd to be exclusive at this memorial.